-- 5.3.10 The preferred approach to flats is to provide private rear gardens for ground floor units, avoiding communal space as this tends not to be used by residents.
-For upper floors functional and useable balconies or terraces should be provided. - 5.3.11 People should feel safe and proud to walk into their home.
-Communal spaces in flats should be well maintained and designed to be attractive rather than just functional.
-During the consultation residents expressed that they would like flats to have more storage both for bicycles and prams, but also space within kitchens to be able to prepare, cook and store fresh food.
+5.3.10 The preferred approach to flats is to provide private rear gardens for ground floor units, avoiding communal space as this tends not to be used by residents.
+For upper floors balconies or terraces should be provided.

 EXTERNAL APPEARANCE